 A Healthier Peanut Butter Cookie

-- 1 cup peanut butter, all-natural
+- 1/2 cup peanut butter, all-natural

 - 1 large egg

-- 2 cup flour, whole wheat
+- 1 cup flour, whole wheat

-- 3/4 cup chocolate chips, dark
+- 1/4 cup chocolate chips, dark

 - Preheat oven to 350 degrees and line a baking sheet with parchment or a baking mat.

-- Shape dough into small balls (about 1 tablespoon of dough each) and place on the prepared sheet.
+- Shape dough into small balls (about 1-2 tablespoon of dough each) and place on the prepared sheet.
 Use fork to lightly press each dough ball down.
 Press a few chocolate chips on the top of each dough cookie.

 - Remove from the oven and place the cookies on a wire rack to cool.
 Notes: You can stir the chocolate chips into the dough like traditional chocolate chip cookies but I always think they look extra pretty when I press them on the top.

-- Makes 2 1/2 dozen cookies.
+- Makes about 14 cookies.